ilcheivanovski/expressSqllite/README.md

 # Express server with sqlite3

-Implement web server in nodejs using your favorite HTTP framework and sqlite DB.
+Implement web server in nodejs using express server.
-The web server should manage list of users persistently.
+The web server manage list of users persistently.
-The server should provide interface to view list of users.
+The server provide interface to view list of users.
-The server should allow to add new user.
-When new user added , all the web clients should display immediately the added user in the list.
+The server allow to add new user.
+When new user added , all the web clients display immediately the added user in the list.

 ### Installing